Markiplier

-Mark Edward Fischbach (/ˈfɪʃˌbɑ:k/ FISH-bahk; born June 28, 1989), known online as Markiplier, is an American YouTuber, filmmaker, and actor.
+Mark Edward Fischbach (/ˈfɪʃˌbɑ:k/ FISH-bahk; born June 28, 1989), known professionally as Markiplier, is an American YouTuber, filmmaker, and actor.
 One of the most popular YouTubers on the platform, he is known for his "Let's Play" videos of indie horror games.
 He was listed by Forbes as the third-highest-paid content creator on the platform in 2022, and has won four Streamy Awards and a Golden Joystick Award.
-He has spun off his YouTube fame into a media career, venturing into acting and filmmaking.
+He has spun off his YouTube fame into a notable media career, venturing into acting and filmmaking.

-After joining YouTube in 2012, Fischbach became popular on the platform with Let's Plays of Amnesia: The Dark Descent and the Five Nights at Freddy's series; as of July 2025, his channel had over 37 million subscribers.
+After joining YouTube in 2012, Fischbach became popular on the platform with Let's Plays of Amnesia: The Dark Descent and the Five Nights at Freddy's series; as of August 7th, 2026, his channel has over 38.8 million subscribers.
 He signed with talent agency William Morris Endeavor in 2016.
-While with the agency, he released a clothing line, wrote and directed the YouTube Original series A Heist with Markiplier (2019) and In Space with Markiplier (2022), and hosted or co-hosted two podcasts which reached No. 1 on Spotify.
+While with the agency, he released a clothing line, wrote and directed the YouTube Original series A Heist with Markiplier (2019) and In Space with Markiplier (2022), and hosted or co-hosted two podcasts, which reached No. 1 on Spotify.

 In 2023, Fischbach signed with United Talent Agency and was nominated for a Children's and Family Emmy Award.
-He starred in the series The Edge of Sleep (2024), and will make his theatrical debut directing, producing, writing, and starring in the horror film Iron Lung.
+He starred in the series The Edge of Sleep (2024) and made his theatrical debut directing, producing, writing, and starring in the horror film Iron Lung (2026).

 Early life and education

 Mark Edward Fischbach was born on June 28, 1989, in Honolulu, Hawaii.
-His father Cliffton was a German American military officer who met his Korean mother, Sunok Frank, while stationed in South Korea.
-Fischbach's maternal family history is explored in the 2022 documentary Markiplier from North Korea.
+His father Cliffton Morris Fischbach Jr. was a German American military officer who met his mother, Sunok Frank, while stationed in South Korea.
+Fischbach's maternal grandfather was a North Korean defector and his maternal family history is covered in the 2022 documentary film Markiplier from North Korea.

-After Fischbach was born, the family moved to Cincinnati, Ohio, but his parents divorced when he was young.
-Fischbach graduated from Milford High School in 2007 and enrolled at the University of Cincinnati, where he took a biomedical engineering program.
-His father died in 2008 when Fischbach was 19 years old.
-Fischbach met Wade Barnes in sixth grade and roomed with Bob Muyskens in his freshman year—they would both become his long-term friends and collaborators.
+After Fischbach was born, the family moved to Cincinnati, Ohio, but his parents divorced when he was still young.
+Fischbach graduated from Milford High School in 2007 and enrolled at the University of Cincinnati in a biomedical engineering program.
+His father died in 2008 when Fischbach was 18 years old.
+Fischbach met Wade Barnes in sixth grade and roomed with Bob Muyskens in his freshman year of college—they would both become his long-term friends and collaborators.

-In 2012, Fischbach was beset by many different issues: he went through a breakup, was laid off of his job, moved to an apartment after his mother kicked him out of her house, had an emergency appendectomy and went into debt.
+In 2012, Fischbach was beset by many different issues: he went through a breakup, was laid off from his job, moved to an apartment after his mother kicked him out of her house, had an emergency appendectomy, and went into debt.
 After being hospitalized because of an adrenal tumor, he "decided that he wanted to do something else."